tiberiushunter/samwelek.co.uk/_posts/blog/2020-10-01-hello-world.md

 It took 15 commits and 5 days to realise that having a personal site built purely with <abbr title="HyperText Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr>, and <abbr title="JavaScript">JS</abbr> was going to be a <del>nightmare</del> challenge in the long run.
 Realistically I just want to show off some projects, produce some guides on what I find difficult to get answers for, and the occasional post here and there - what I don't really want to be doing is handcrafting every single little button with loving care and attention for hours on end when I could be focusing on what's important.

-## Jekyll to the Rescue!
+## Jekyll & Liquid to the Rescue!

 I've never used [Jekyll][1] before but from the docs and a few projects I've seen it looks like a very suitable static site generator with a large supporting community behind it.
-The idea of just writing all the posts in [Markdown][2] and having it all just work *like magic* :tada: is very appealing!
+The idea of just writing all my posts in [Markdown][2] as well as using the [Liquid][8] template engine and having it all just work *like magic* :tada: is very appealing!

 ## Dark Poole